You are here

 Wednesday, December 8, 2021, 12:00pm-1:30pm ET

-The purposes of the listening session were to listen and learn about perspectives and experiences related to racial and ethnic equity in the biomedical research enterprise among individuals who lead, work within, attend, or are otherwise connected to U.S. faith-based organizations and houses of worship.
+The purpose of the listening session was to listen and learn about perspectives and experiences related to racial and ethnic equity in the biomedical research enterprise among stakeholders who lead, work within, attend, or are otherwise connected to U.S. faith-based organizations and houses of worship.
 The listening session, facilitated by an outside contractor, was attended by more than 40 participants.
-Dr. Helene Langevin, Director of the National Center for Complementary and Integrative Health, welcomed attendees and summarized the mission and goals of UNITE.
+Dr. Helene Langevin, Director of the National Center for Complementary and Integrative Health, welcomed attendees and summarized the goals of UNITE.
 She explained that the information obtained during the discussion will inform UNITE's action plan to promote diversity and inclusion within the scientific workforce and advance racial equity on the NIH campus and within the extramural community.